Hammer-headed bat: As pests and food

 As a frugivorous species, the hammer-headed bat is sometimes considered a pest of fruit crops.
-Its ability to produce extremely loud vocalizations means that some consider it one of Africa's most significant nocturnal pests.
+Its ability to produce extremely loud calls means that some consider it one of Africa's most significant nocturnal pests.
 Humans hunt this large bat to eat it.
 It is eaten in Nigeria, as well as seasonally in the Democratic Republic of the Congo.

 Disease transmission

 The hammer-headed bat has been investigated as a potential reservoir of the Ebola virus.
-Some individuals have tested seropositive for the virus, meaning that they had antibodies against the virus, though the virus itself was not detected.
+Some individuals have tested seropositive for the virus, with antibodies against the virus, though the virus itself was not detected.
 Additionally, nucleic acid sequences associated with the virus have been isolated from its tissues.
 However, the natural reservoirs of ebolaviruses are still unknown as of 2019.
-Megabats like the hammer-headed bat tend to be over-sampled relative to other potential Ebola virus hosts, meaning that they may have an unwarranted amount of research attention, and as of 2015, no bat hunter or researcher is known to be the index case ("patient zero") in an Ebola outbreak.
+Megabats like the hammer-headed bat tend to be over-sampled relative to other potential Ebola virus hosts, so they may have an unwarranted amount of research attention; as of 2015, no bat hunter or researcher is known to be the index case ("patient zero") in an Ebola outbreak.

 Conservation

-As of 2016, the hammer-headed bat is evaluated as a least-concern species by the IUCN—its lowest conservation priority.
-It meets the criteria for this classification because it has a wide geographic range; its population is presumably large; and it is not thought to be experiencing rapid population decline.
+As of 2016, the hammer-headed bat is evaluated as a least-concern species by the IUCN, its lowest conservation priority.
+It meets the criteria for this classification because it has a wide geographic range, its population is presumably large, and it is not thought to be experiencing rapid population decline.
 It is not a common bat species in captivity, though it is kept at the Wrocław Zoo in Poland as of 2020, and was kept at the Bronx Zoo and San Diego Zoo Safari Park in the 1970s and 1980s.
 In captivity, hammer-headed bats, particularly males, are vulnerable to stress-related illness, especially when moved or placed in new enclosures.